Anipaleja/iLLuMinator-Lite/README.md

 # iLLuMinator Lite Practical Model (120M Parameters)

-This folder contains the practical, lightweight version of iLLuMinator designed to run efficiently on consumer hardware.
+> This repository contains the practical, lightweight version of iLLuMinator-4.9B designed to run efficiently on consumer hardware with 120 Million parameters.

 ## Model Specifications